 For example, in a case arising under the Panama Convention, Employers Insurance of Wausau v.
 Banco de Seguros del Estado, 199 F.3d 937, 942 (7th Cir.
 1999), the Seventh Circuit explained that “adequate notice” should be understood as “notice reasonably calculated, under all the circumstances, to apprise interested parties of the pendency of the action and afford them an opportunity to present their objections.”
 In that case, one of the defendants claimed not to have been notified of the arbitration proceedings.
 The contract signed in that case, however, contained an “agent for service of process” clause.
 This led the court to conclude that there was an agency relationship from which actual notice could be inferred, and therefore the due process test had been met.

 Avoid Notification Issues by Appointing a Process Agent

 In our scenario from the beginning of this post, including an agent for service of process or “process agent” clause in the agreement (and notifying the appointed agent for service of process) would eliminate any questions as to whether ABC Project Developer was properly notified of the arbitration proceedings.
-In fact, even though the rigorous rules regarding court service do not apply to arbitration, including a service provision (specifically identifying on whom documents should be served) makes service of proceedings and other types of notices more straightforward, thus helping avoid ambiguity.
+In fact, even though the rigorous rules regarding court service do not apply to arbitration, including a service provision (specifically identifying for whom documents should be served) makes service of proceedings and other types of notices more straightforward, thus helping avoid ambiguity.